-The frequency of abortion complications increases as the pregnancy advances due to greater technical complexity related to the anatomical and physiologic changes that occur.
-Can Compared to early abortions, the relative risk of death was 76.6 times higher beyond 21 weeks (rate 8.9/100,000).
-It is known that the risk of death from abortion increases by 38 % for each additional week beyond 8 weeks.
-The American Board of Medical Specialties recognizes the inherent danger of late-term abortions.
-In 2018 it approved the new American Board of Obstetrics & Gynecology subspecialty "Complex Family Planning" to train abortionists to perform late-term abortions.

-In addition to the immediate physical risks to a woman from an abortion, there are long-term complications that increase a woman's risk of death.
-Stress accompanying voluntary or spontaneous pregnancy loss may adversely impact a woman's health and wellness.
-67 Delivering a baby may have a protective emotional effect whereas induced abortion may have a deleterious emotional effect.68 A large meta-analysis found that women experienced an 81 % increased risk of mental health problems after induced abortions: 34 % increased risk of anxiety, 37 % increased depression, 110 % increased alcohol abuse, 230 % increased marijuana abuse, and 155 % increased suicidal behavior.
-69 An eight-year retrospective study showed that those who aborted had significantly higher age-adjusted risks of death from suicide (254 %) compared to those who delivered a baby.70 A comprehensive record linkage study from Finland found that following an abortion, a woman was two to three times as likely to die within a year, six times as likely to commit suicide, 71 four times as likely to die from an accident, and fourteen times as likely to be murdered, 72 compared with a woman who carried to term.
-73 Finnish studies also revealed that the risk of death from abortion (101 deaths per 100,000 ended pregnancies) was almost four times greater than the risk of death from childbirth (27 deaths per 100,000 ended pregnancies).74 Mental health issues may contribute to drug overdoses, suicides, homicides or even accidents due to risk-taking behavior, but our current system of data collection is not capable of linking these events to induced abortion.
+The frequency of abortion complications increases as the pregnancy advances due to greater technical complexity related to the anatomical and physiologic changes that occur.67 Compared to early abortions, the relative risk of death was 76.6 times higher beyond 21 weeks (rate 8.9/100,000).
+It is known that the risk of death from abortion increases by 38 % for each additional week beyond 8 weeks.68,69,70 The American Board of Medical Specialties recognizes the inherent danger of late-term abortions.
+In 2018 it approved the new American Board of Obstetrics & Gynecology subspecialty "Complex Family Planning" to train abortionists to perform late-term abortions.71 large meta-analysis found that women experienced an 81 % increased risk of mental health problems after induced abortions: 34 % increased risk of anxiety, 37 % increased depression, 110 % increased alcohol abuse, 230 % increased marijuana abuse, and 155 % increased suicidal behavior.74 An eight-year retrospective study showed that those who aborted had significantly higher age-adjusted risks of death from suicide (254 %) compared to those who delivered a baby.75 A comprehensive record linkage study from Finland found that following an abortion, a woman was two to three times as likely to die within a year, six times as likely to commit suicide,76 four times as likely to die from an accident, and fourteen times as likely to be murdered,77 compared with a woman who carried to term.78 Finnish studies also revealed that the risk of death from abortion (101 deaths per 100,000 ended pregnancies) was almost four times greater than the risk of death from childbirth (27 deaths per 100,000 ended pregnancies).79 Mental health issues may contribute to drug overdoses, suicides, homicides or even accidents due to risk-taking behavior, but our current system of data collection is not capable of linking these events to induced abortion.